Hearing that clickity click sound on your kitchen floor? It may be a sign that your dog is in desperate need of a nail clipping!

 - Loud (And Sometimes Scary).
 Dog nail grinders can be fairly loud and can scare your pooch, especially if they’re not found of loud noises.

 - Odor & Dust.
-Grinding a dog’s nails results in dust and odor.
+Grinding a dog’s nails with a rotary tool can create dust and odor.
 For this reason, it’s best to grind your dog’s nails outside.
-You may also want to wear a mouth mask cover and eye protection.
+You may also want to wear a mouth mask cover and eye protection to keep nail dust out.

 Dog Nail Grinder vs Clipper: Which Is Best For You?

-Ultimately, when it comes to the dog nail grinding vs trimming debate, the best choice will depend on your dog’s personality, as well as your dog grooming confidence.
+Ultimately, when it comes to the dog nail grinding vs trimming debate, the best grooming tool will depend on your dog’s personality, as well as your dog grooming confidence.

 We also recommend reading our post on how often to cut a dog’s nails for more tips and nail clipping advice.

-In some cases, you may want to consider both – even if you decide to use a dog nail clipper to trim your pooch’s nails, a grinder can be used to smooth out nails.
+In some cases, you may want to consider using both — even if you decide to use a dog nail clipper to trim your pooch’s nails, a grinder can be used to create a smoother finish.
+There’s also nothing wrong with opting for a professional dog groomer instead of grooming at home — just make sure you budget for regular monthly nail trims.

 Do you prefer dog nail grinders or clippers?
-Why do you use one nail trimming tool over the other?
+Do you find that a nail clipper is easier to use than a nail grinder?
+Or do you find traditional nail clippers too difficult to use for your dog?
+Why do you like using one nail trimming tool over the other?
 Share your thoughts in the comments!